gailin-p/redshift-demo/README.md

 2. Run `python create_tables.py` to create all tables
 3. Run `python etl.py` to stage and load data, and run sample analysis.

 NOTE: This code currently only loads 1 month of songplay data and a small subset of song data, for efficiency.
-This can be modified by changing the s3 addresses in `sql_queries` to reference the entire dataset.
-Specifically, to do this, remove the `/2018/11` and `/A/A` suffixes where they appear in the `staging_events_copy` and `staging_songs_copy` queries.
+This can be modified by changing the s3 addresses in `dwh.cfg` to reference the entire dataset.
+Specifically, to do this, remove the `/2018/11` and `/A/A` suffixes where they appear in the `LOG_DATA` and `SONG_DATA` paths.
 Note that you will need a large cluster and patience to run the full dataset!

 ## Staging table design